8 Scouting Movies

 This is actually a documentary that follows Troop 759 of Harlem New York around.
 Most of the film takes place when the Troop goes to Summer Camp.
-I have watched this documentary several times and found myself cheering the Scouts on and getting emotional when the face certain struggles..... (yes I am they type that crys at many movies – eek did I just say that publicly)
+I have watched this documentary several times and found myself cheering the Scouts on and getting emotional when they face certain struggles..... (yes I am the type that cries at many movies – eek did I just say that publicly)

 Summary from harlemscouts.com

 Be prepared to be amazed as Scout Troop 759 heads from the streets of Harlem to the woods of Camp Keowa.
-Eleven year old new scout Keith Dozier spends his first week at camp facing the challenges of the woods - the dock test in the deep dark lake, creepy creatures of the night, the daunting climbing tower, the raucous dining hall and the seductive Siberian sirens in the kitchen.
-With help from his fellow scouts K.C., Devon and Manny and wise Scoutmaster Sowah, young Keith faces the challenges and earns his place as a Scout.
+Eleven-year-old new scout Keith Dozier spends his first week at camp facing the challenges of the woods - the docking test in the deep dark lake, creepy creatures of the night, the daunting climbing tower, the raucous dining hall, and the seductive Siberian sirens in the kitchen.
+With help from his fellow scouts K.C., Devon, and Manny and wise Scoutmaster Sowah, young Keith faces the challenges and earns his place as a Scout.

-This is a old historical documentary of sorts, filmed in 1963.
-On the back of the dvd case it says...
+This is an old historical documentary of sorts, filmed in 1963.
+On the back of the DVD case, it says...

-Produced in 1973 the second feature, Coming on Strong, which is 30 minutes in legth, follows the escapades of one of one Scout as he recalls his adventures.
-Ad misadventures, at philmont.
-“We hit the trail and the trail was hitting back,” he says of the extensive hiking routes experienced by his troop as they traverse the back country.
-“How do I get myself into these fixes??” he asks as he dangles and swings from belay line draped over a cliff.
+Produced in 1973 the second feature, Coming on Strong, which is 30 minutes in length, follows the escapades of one Scout as he recalls his adventures.
+Ad misadventures, at Philmont.
+“We hit the trail and the trail was hitting back,” he says of the extensive hiking routes experienced by his troop as they traverse the backcountry.
+“How do I get myself into these fixes??” he asks as he dangles and swings from the belay line draped over a cliff.

 Whether reliving history at Kit Carson's home, flint-knapping, log rolling, or racing burros, this film depicts the adventures and camaraderie built around the Scouting experience.
 It's great nostalgia and great fun as you compare your scouting experience with those who hiked the trails before you!

-This is a old movie from 1939, divided up into 12 chapters.
+This is an old movie from 1939, divided up into 12 chapters.
 It is nothing overly amazing but worth watching once.

 Filmed in the Sierra Nevada mountains near Sonora, California, this Universal serial (made in that short two-year span of time when they chose to be identified as The New Universal) is Universal's 40th sound-era serial, made and released between "Red Barry" and "Buck Rogers", and has Eagle Scout Bruce Scott (Jackie Cooper), leader of Martinsville Troop Number One, and his pack setting off in search of lost treasure, using a map provided by Tenderfoot scout Skeets Scanlon (Bill Cody, Jr.) Scoutmaster Hale (Jack Mulhall)leaves the expedition to rush home to an ailing wife, but Bruce and the scouts push on and the map leads them to "Ghost Town", where the treasure turns out to be a large cache of counterfeit $20 bills and the plates used to print them.
 The troop also discover a lost branch of Inca Indians living in the mountains and still undetected in 1939.
 The tribe gives ferocious efforts to keep the scouts from discovering their Temple cave because it contains a huge radium deposit known to them only for its ability to heal wounds.
 Joined by G-Man Hal Marvin (William Ruhl), on the trail of the counterfeiting ring led by Pug O'Toole (Ralph Dunn) and Doc (Jason Robards as Jason Robards, the only screen billing name he ever used, credited and/or uncredited, since Jason Robards Jr. wasn't making films when his father was), the scouts face many battles and opposition from both the gangsters and the tribe.

 This is an ok comedy filmed in 1989 around a Girl Scout Troop theme.
-It focus on a spoiled, rich girl troop from Beverly Hills California and there adventures, or should I say mis-adventures.
+It focuses on a spoiled, rich girl troop from Beverly Hills California, and their adventures, or should I say misadventures.

 As Phyllis, a Beverly Hills housewife, is in the middle of a divorce, she tries to find focus in her life by taking over her daughter's (Hannah) Wilderness Girl troop.
 Among the girls are Tiffany, (who her father has to bribe to attend meetings, Emily (the daughter of an out of work actor, whose financial difficulties hinders her wanting to participate in certain activities), the neurotic Tessa (whose parents divorce has forced her into therapy twice a week), the hostile Chica (whose parents are too busy with their own lives to even remember her birthday), and Claire (the child star who see the wilderness girls as her chance to lead a "normal" life).
 Phyllis then begins to take the girls camping at a Beverly Hills hotel and earn patches relating to material things.
 The district leader, Velda, feels the troop should be disbanded.
 However, the head of the Wilderness girls organization believes that as long as Phyllis has taken an active interest in the girls, that is the only thing that's important.
 Then Velda begins to sabotage the girls endlessly.